 Systemic Coaching: What Is It and How Does It Differ From Other Forms?

 Compared to traditional coaching, systemic coaching considers the larger system in which we all operate.
-Authors Prof. Peter Hawkins and Eve Turner argue that “coaching needs to step up to deliver value to all the stakeholders of the coachee, including those they lead, colleagues, investors, customers, partners, their local community, plus the wider ecology.”
-In short, systemic coaching adds a new dimension to coaching.
+Authors Prof. Peter Hawkins and Eve Turner argue that âcoaching needs to step up to deliver value to all the stakeholders of the coachee, including those they lead, colleagues, investors, customers, partners, their local community, plus the wider ecology.â In short, systemic coaching adds a new dimension to coaching.As defined by Anthony Grant, coaching âfacilitates the enhancement of life experience and goal attainment in the personal and professional life of non-clinical clients.â As this traditional definition of coaching illustrates, standard coaching practices emphasise individual self-awareness centered on the coachee.
+Systemic coaching simply expands this traditional framework further to account for the bigger picture.

 What Is Systemic Coaching?

-Systemic coaching is rooted in Systems Theory, which explores the interconnections between elements.
+Systemic coaching is defined by coach and author, John Whittington, as an approach to coaching which, âcoaches the individual client or team with the system in mindâexploring the part in the whole, and the whole in the partâso as to unlock the potential and performance of both.âBy highlighting the system (e.g. organisation, team) that an individual functions within, systemic coaching can add wider context to the coaching process.
+Fundamentally, systemic coaching attempts to bring wider perspective to the process by encouraging individuals and teams to consider the ecosystem theyâre embedded within while also developing their own self-awareness.Systemic coaching is rooted in Systems Theory, which explores the interconnections between elements.
 While there are different approaches to systemic coaching , at its most basic sense, systemic coaching is an approach which encourages the client to consider the system in which they operate and the connections between the parts of the system.

 How Does Systemic Coaching Work?